seligj95/app-service-aspire-eshop-agents/README.md

 We are using a Python script because the Python SDK is the most mature and the Azure Foundry portal does not support creating agents with the MCP tool yet.
 Once the portal supports MCP tool creation, we will provide guidance for portal setup as well.

-**Note:** In production, you might prefer **dynamic agents** that are created on-demand, but persistent agents are perfect for demos and development.
+**Note:** In production, you might prefer **dynamic agents** that are created on-demand, but persistent agents are good for demos and development.

 ### Agent Architecture